-Neurofibromatosis type 1 (NF1) is usually diagnosed by checking for the characteristic symptoms of the condition, such as coffee-coloured skin patches (café au lait spots) and bumps on or under the skin (neurofibromas).
+Neurofibromatosis type 1 (NF1) is usually diagnosed by checking for the characteristic symptoms of the condition.

 A confident diagnosis can usually be made if two or more of the following symptoms are present:

-It is usually easy to diagnose NF1 in adults, but it can take several years for all the symptoms to develop in children.
+It's usually easy to diagnose NF1 in adults and older children, but it can take several years for all the symptoms to develop in young children.
 As a result, it's not always possible to make a firm diagnosis before a child is five years old.

-Further tests may be recommended to assess whether your child has developed additional symptoms or secondary conditions that are known to be associated with NF1.
+Further tests may be recommended to assess whether your child has developed additional symptoms or secondary conditions known to be associated with NF1.
 Some of these tests are described below:

-If there is uncertainty about the diagnosis, your child can be tested to see whether they have the NF1 mutated gene.
-This involves extracting DNA from a sample of their blood and analysing it to check whether they have inherited the faulty gene.
+If there's uncertainty about the diagnosis, your child can be tested to see whether they have the NF1 mutated gene.
+This involves extracting DNA from a sample of their blood and analysing it to check whether they've inherited the faulty gene.

-However, the test is not always completely reliable.
+However, the test isn't always completely reliable.
 Around 5% of children who test negative for the mutated gene still develop NF1.